 Would it surprise you to know that Canadians consume more apples than any other fruit?
 No?
 Me either.
-Seeing that they grow from coast to coast and are readily available at almost every supermarket, farmers’ market and u-pick farm around, I’m not surprised that we love them — we all have our favourite apples for eating and apples for baking.
+Seeing that they grow from coast to coast and are readily available at almost every supermarket, farmers’ market, and u-pick farm around, I’m not surprised by how much we love them — we all have our favourite apples for eating and apples for baking.

 Not all apples are good for every type of cooking.
-In fact, some just aren’t meant to be baked with (McIntosh, I’m looking at you.)
-So I thought I would put together a little guide outlining the more common apple varieties and what they are best for.
+In fact, some just aren’t meant to be baked with at all!
+(McIntosh, I’m looking at you.)
+So I thought I would put together a little guide outlining the more common apple varieties and what they are best used for.

 Northern Spy, Golden Delicious, Granny Smith, Pink Lady, Russet, Fuji, Empire